ross-alexander/dq/characters/items/items-callas.md

 Half the value of armour, rounding down, is subtracted from the damage of the spell, but the full value of Natural Armour applies.

-In addition, damage from this spell will only reudce the target to 0 Endurance, but should the targetr fail to resist, and their EN was or becomes 0 or less, they are immediately petrified.
+In addition, damage from this spell will only reduce the target to 0 Endurance, but should the target fail to resist, and their EN was or becomes 0 or less, they are immediately petrified.
 That is, their body tissue and all their posessions are turned to a stone-like substance.

-Petrified entities are not dead, and they do not lose any magic currently in effect, but run out when the duration expires. concentration spells and effects will be lost.
+Petrified entities are not dead, and they do not lose any magic currently in effect, but run out when the duration expires.
+Concentration spells and effects will be lost.

 Petrification may be removed in three ways: The Specical Knowledge Counterspell of the Petrification Spell, Curse Removal or Stone to